germanium-git/oracle-k8s/README.md

-# oracle-k8s
+# VMs in OCI
-K8s cluster in Oracle Cloud
+Virtual machines in Oracle Cloud